dev-academy-programme/concepts/async/testing.md

 However if we read our file asynchronously with `fs.readFile`, it's impossible for `readJson` to return synchronously.
 This is because `fs.readFile` is async: the filesystem read takes time and subsequent lines of code will be run before the contents of the file are ready to be used.

-In synchronous code,
+In synchronous code

 * to send data to the caller we use `return data`.
 * to send an error to the caller we use `throw err`.

-In asynchronous code,
+In asynchronous code

 * to send data to the caller we use `callback(null, data)`.
 * to send an error to the caller we use `callback(err)`.